 Darby Hall is a two-story brick structure built in 1957.
-The college administrative offices are housed in this building.
+The College administrative offices are housed in this building.

-Smith Hall is a two-story brick veneer building constructed in 1947, which contains student recreational facilities.
+Smith Hall is a two story brick veneer building constructed in 1947, which contains classrooms and faculty offices.

-Hinton Hall is a modern fireproof structure specially designed for science teaching.
-Built in 1959, it has no interior corridors, and access to all lecture rooms and laboratories is from a covered walkway around an open garden at the building's center.
+Hinton Hall is a modern fireproof structure specifically designed for science teaching.
+Built in 1959, it has no interior cooridors, and access to all lecture rooms and laboratories is from a covered walkway around an open garden at the building's center.